Supervised Robustness-preserving Data-free Neural Network Pruning

 \subsection{RQ3: Benchmarking}

 Our second set of experiments is conducted to explore whether our method can outperform existing one-shot data-free pruning methods\footnote{Models are pruned by up to 50\% as it is the upper limit of one-shot pairwise pruning approaches by default.}.
 We compare its performance with that of the saliency-based one-shot pruning, which is a commonly used approach to perform data-free neural network pruning~\cite{srinivas2015data,liu2019rethinking}.
 We note that our evaluation focuses on the comparison of data-free pruning techniques, and we refer the reader to the existing study~\cite{han2015learning} that compares performance between data-driven and data-free pruning techniques.

-We reuse the same six models and take the saliency-based one-shot pruning as the baseline.
-The improvement of robustness is calculated as the growth in the number of robust instances observed from running our method relative to the counterpart observed from running the baseline method.
-The improvement of accuracy is equal to the growth of accuracy of the pruned model produced by our method relative to the baseline.
+We reuse the same four models and take the saliency-based one-shot pruning as the baseline.
+The improvement of accuracy is equal to the growth of accuracy of the pruned model produced by our method relative to the one pruned by the baseline method.
+The improvement of robustness is calculated as the growth in the number of robust instances observed from running our method relative to the baseline.
 We present our benchmarking outcomes in Fig.~\ref{fig:improvement}.

 We find both our method and the baseline can perform almost a lossless pruning for model \#1.
 That is because the task (i.e., binary classification for credit card fraud detection) is comparably simple and the model architecture is designed with too much redundancy.
 Besides that, our method outperforms the saliency-based one-shot pruning in all remaining three settings.